orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ### Why .NET Standard 2.0 instead of 1.7?
 * More than doubled the API surface
-  * Added a compat shim that allows referencing existing binaries
+  * Added a compat shim that allows referencing of existing binaries
     * Even if they weren't built against *.NET Standard*

 +++